Rural American history: Consolidation of neighboring farms

 After 1940 the great majority of small farms were bought out and consolidated in large family-owned corporations.
-There were family values that played a central role in differentiating those families that managed to stay in farming versus those that were forced to sell out and move to town.
+There were family values that played a central role in differentiating those families that managed to stay in farming versus those that were forced to sell and move to town.
 Key values were family solidarity, fiscal conservatism, diversification of output, careful innovation, and hard work.
 German and Scandinavian immigrants, having sold their European farms for cash, were eager to invest and expand their family holdings in America.
-Conversely Old Stock Yankees were eager to sell out and enjoy the cultural advantages of urban living.
+Conversely old stock Yankees were eager to sell and enjoy the cultural advantages of urban living.

 In the far suburbs of most major cities, farming activity sharply declined after 1945.
 Farms were bought up for suburban development and shopping malls, or purchased to become recreational facilities.

 Rural telephone service

-AT&T as an urban monopoly usually ignored high-cost low-profit telephone service to farmers.
-Many small independents operated decentralized, locally owned and locally oriented telephone networks that offered cheaper but mediocre quality service to a small towns and rural areas, and did not provide long distance.
-By 1912 there were 3200 rural telephone systems, doubling by 1927.
+AT&T as an urban monopoly usually ignored high-cost, low-profit telephone service to farmers.
+Many independents operated decentralized, locally owned and locally oriented telephone networks that offered cheaper but mediocre quality service to a small towns and rural areas and did not provide long distance.
+By 1912 there were 3,200 rural telephone systems, doubling by 1927.
 Most were not-for-profit cooperatives that were owned by the users who leased the telephones.
 When the Great Depression hit after 1929 rural farmers were especially likely to discontinue the telephone.
-In 1949 most farms in the North, but few in the South, had electricity.
+In 1949 most farms in the North but few in the South had electricity.
 Nationally only one in three had a telephone.
-Starting that year, the Rural Electrification Administration (REA) gave out grants and low interest loans to help local independents to expand the telephone service in rural areas.
+Starting that year, the Rural Electrification Administration gave out grants and low-interest loans to help local independents to expand the telephone service in rural areas.